 Importance of Urban Gardening

-Urban agriculture gives students an opportunity to try things out at home and more so, put their class lessons into practice.
-Through urban gardening, they easily connect their lessons to real-world gardening and how it is done, thereby increasing their stock of knowledge about cultivating plants.
+Urban agriculture allows students to try things out at home and, more so, put their class lessons into practice.
+Through urban gardening, they easily connect their lessons to real-world gardening and how it is done, increasing their knowledge about cultivating plants.

 Furthermore, school-goers who are still young can find interest in agriculture and even later pursue a course such as a degree in Agriculture when they experience cultivation through urban gardening.

-Urban gardening increases the land area utilized for agriculture, thereby increasing food security as the world population soar and arable land constantly facing depletion.
+Urban gardening increases the land area utilized for agriculture, increasing food security as the world population soars and arable land constantly faces depletion.

-With urban gardening involving simple food crops such as vegetables and fruits, it can help reduce the dependence of vegetable and fruit produce from farms or imported from other countries, thus increasing available food for families and urban dwellers.
+Urban gardening involving simple food crops such as vegetables and fruits can help reduce the dependence on vegetable and fruit produce from farms or imported from other countries, thus increasing available food for families and urban dwellers.

-It also gives urban dwellers access to readily available foods that are rich in nutrients, supplementing other food products.
-As a result, it can serve as a solution to food insecurity for the future amidst the mounting concerns of how the billions of people on the planet will be fed.
+It also gives urban dwellers access to readily available foods rich in nutrients, supplementing other food products.
+As a result, it can serve as a solution to food insecurity for the future amidst the mounting concerns about how the billions of people on the planet will be fed.

-Urban gardening can make a city’s economic base expand by creating economic activities through the production, packaging, and selling opportunities for food, vegetable, herbs, and fruit products.
+Urban gardening can expand a city’s economic base by creating economic activities through production, packaging, and selling opportunities for food, vegetables, herbs, and fruit products.

-As a result, jobs are created, the cost of food goes down, and people consume more quality foods.
+As a result, jobs are created, food costs go down, and people consume more quality foods.
 A healthy community also translates to vibrant and hardworking people who can work towards building the economy.

-Urban gardening allows individuals to socially interact, contributing to society’s social and emotional wellbeing.
-It creates a sense of community participation for not only the community but also individuals and families, making community events more possible and easier to work on.
+Urban gardening allows individuals to interact socially, contributing to society’s social and emotional well-being.
+It creates a sense of community participation for both the community and individuals and families, making community events more possible and easier to work on.

-Also since it involves matters of the environment, it bolsters environmental awareness through aspects such as protecting soil fertility, ensuring air and water quality, protecting urban ecological biodiversity, rainwater harvesting, water recycling, organic waste recycling, and green-neighborhood spaces.
+Also, since it involves matters of the environment, urban gardening bolsters environmental awareness through aspects such as protecting soil fertility, ensuring air and water quality, protecting urban ecological biodiversity, rainwater harvesting, water recycling, organic waste recycling, and green-neighborhood spaces.

-The ability to grow and produce one’s own food or for the family has been identified to improve a person’s mental and emotional state as well as self-efficacy because gardening calms and refreshes the mind.
+The ability to grow and produce one’s food or for the family has been identified to improve a person’s mental and emotional state and self-efficacy because gardening calms and refreshes the mind.

-The process of digging, mowing, raking, and tending to plants is also said to provide maximum body movement and the stretching of almost all the body muscles, providing a productive way of exercise.
+The process of digging, mowing, raking, and tending to plants provides maximum body movement and the stretching of almost all the body muscles, providing a productive way of exercise.

 Urban gardening guarantees the consumption of healthy foods that are predominantly organic, “home-grown,” and free of artificial fertilizers, pesticides, and herbicides.
 In other words, it gives you and your family control of the nutrients you get from your food.

-Urban gardening reduces carbon footprints by reducing carbon emissions during the transportation of food, vegetables, and fruits from other regions or countries.
+Urban gardening reduces carbon footprints by reducing carbon emissions while transporting food, vegetables, and fruits from their production area to their consumption points.

 It also relieves the farms where agriculture was traditionally practiced, freeing the land for natural regeneration.

-Besides, urban gardening does not contaminate as much soil as in the traditional agricultural setting, through fertilizers, hazardous chemicals, and other wastes.
+Besides, urban gardening does not contaminate as much soil as the traditional agricultural setting does through fertilizers, hazardous chemicals, and other wastes.

 Amazing Tips and Ideas for Sustainable Urban Gardening

 Urban gardening can incorporate tens of plants.
-However, based on your setting, you have to choose the crop to plant correctly.
-Herbs and leafy greens are ideal as they are less complex as compared to fruits, peppers, and tomatoes.
+However, based on your setting, you must choose the crop to plant correctly.
+Herbs and leafy greens are ideal as they are less complex than fruits, peppers, and tomatoes.

 Most crops will not do well if your garden is in a dark place.
-Exposure to sunlight is vital for the survival of a plant and without such light, most crops won’t do well.
+Exposure to sunlight is vital for a plant’s survival, and without such light, most crops won’t do well.

-Urban gardening can incorporate the growth of trees.
-However, if your space is limited, you, therefore, should not plant trees.
-Limited space will not only squeeze the crop but also yourself and your access to space
+Urban gardening can incorporate the growth of trees, which can be unviable if working with a small amount of space, vertically or horizontally.
+Limited space will not only squeeze the crop but also you and your access to space.

 Most urban gardens use containers and have limited space for draining excess water.
-Overwatering the crops will, therefore, kill them as there will not be enough space to take the excess water.
+Overwatering will kill some plants, as there will not be enough space to take the excess water.

-To fix this, consider adding drainage holes to your container so that the soil does not become waterlogged and eventually kill the plants.
+To fix this, consider adding drainage holes to your container so the soil does not become waterlogged and eventually kill the plants.
 But then, keep in mind that similar to lighting needs, water requirements vary from plant to plant, so find out the ideal condition for the plants you intend to grow.

 Instead of filling the limited space with crops and lacking a spot to walk on, it is advisable to use the space upwards.
 As such, you can plant them in pots that can be hung, utilizing all the space going upwards.

-When planting, you have to put gravel at the bottom of the container, before adding some soil.
-You should also leave about an inch at the top of the container, for watering
+When planting, you must put gravel at the bottom of the container before adding some soil.
+You should also leave about an inch at the top of the container for watering.

-It is not possible to pinpoint the time it is best for watering the plants as this may vary due to rainfall patterns and soil water retention capacity.
+It is impossible to pinpoint the time best for watering the plants as this may vary due to rainfall patterns and soil water retention capacity.

-However, it is ideal to water your garden in the evening and early mornings, so that the crops use up the water for a longer period before the afternoon heat.
+However, watering your garden in the evening and early mornings is ideal, so the crops use the water longer before the afternoon heat.

 Some might get overexcited by the idea of urban gardening, then start big and fail to harvest as expected, which may kill drive and interest.
 As such, it is advisable to start small and work towards adding more in the future.

 Potting soil is lighter, is sterilized to kill weeds and disease, and drains better.
-It is, therefore, preferred to directing planting on the soil.
+It is, therefore, preferred to direct planting on the soil.

-In addition to utilizing the vertical space in a more efficient way, vertical growth of crops can serve more purposes.
-If a container has a wall pocket, for example, you can plant more crops with additional commitments or having to use more containers.
+In addition to utilizing the vertical space more efficiently, vertical growth of crops can serve more purposes.
+For example, if a container has a wall pocket, you can plant more crops with additional commitments or use more containers.

-Using the surroundings works well with climbing plants, like tomatoes, which can climb up walls or up a pole.
-You can, therefore, hook the climbing plant on to that pole in your backyard and leave the rest to the plant.
+Using the surroundings works well with climbing plants, like tomatoes, which can climb up walls or a pole.
+You can, therefore, hook the climbing plant onto that pole in your backyard and leave the rest to the plant.

-The alternative to hanging your plants and growing them vertically, is to make shelves, where you will place the pots.
-It uses less space and makes the most out of small balconies, allowing for an illusion that one’s balcony is spacious.
+The alternative to hanging your plants and growing them vertically is to make shelves where you will place the pots.
+This method uses less space and makes the most out of small balconies, allowing for an illusion that one’s balcony is spacious.